 IT’S A LOT OF WORK.

 It is so much work.
 It really is.
 I remember barely sleeping when I first started and even now, I’m writing this post after everyone has gone to sleep.
 During the day, I have to do my mom life duties and the only time I can do mommy blogger work is at night.
+There are so many things to consider when blogging.
+For a start, is your website even optimized for growth and exposure?
+Click here to view Whitehat and see why a website audit can help out massively.
 If you think that blogging is easy and people just get sent “free” stuff in the mail, you’re wrong.
 Blog posts, pictures, and Instagram posts just don’t happen overnight.
 It takes planning.
 You might ask why all the staging for pictures?
 I believe in being authentic but personally for me, I like looking at pretty pictures.
 But more than the pictures, it’s the stories of the women/men/people/families that draw me into a blogger’s life.
 An amazing mommy blogger and bloggers in general can weave their personal stories into sponsored posts without making it seem like they’re selling you something.
 Sometimes I will read one of my friend’s posts and all of a sudden want to buy laundry detergent or go DIY something.
 That takes skill and hours of creativity crafting a story.

 COMMUNITY OVER COMPETITION